linguisticmind/search-in-subs/README.md

        2      No matches were found.

        3      EDL     generation     failed.
-Can only occur  if  -O,  --edl-no-ignore- missing is set.
+Can     only     occur     if -O, --edl-no-ignore-missing is set.

 REGULAR EXPRESSIONS
        The  regular expressions used are POSIX Extended Regular Expressions as